Prevent Basement Mold In Eastern PA

 The purpose of mold in the natural, outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your home.
 Mold and the underlying water problem will eat away at the structure of your home and do some serious damage to your property.

-New Jersey basements provide the perfect conditions for mold growth and continuous development.
+Basements, in Philadelphia and the Eastern PA area, provide the perfect conditions for ongoing moisture buildup and mold development.
 Excess moisture is one of the main causes – usually from high humidity or water leakage into the basement.
 Here are some of the more common causes for mold in your basements:

 - High humidity – over 55%